2.45pm – 4.15pm BST, 18 September 2025 ‐ 1 hour 30 mins

 Ricci Plastow is a consultant in hip and knee surgery at University College London Hospital.
 He studied medicine in Manchester and finished Orthopaedic training in 2019.
 He completed a fellowship in Vancouver before returning to London for fellowship in arthroplasty and robotic surgery at UCLH.
 He is a member of the RCS Trainee RADAR group and MSK Robotic Assisted Surgery (RAS) Working Group.
 He is the trainee lead for the MSK RAS group and is driving future training opportunities in robotic and digital surgery.

-Fazal was voted ‘South Yorkshire Orthopaedic Trainer of the Year’ on five occasions.
-He was given a life-time award for training by the South Yorkshire training scheme in 2012.
-He was twice shortlisted by BOTA as one of the top trainers in the UK.
-In 2018 he was again voted Trainer of the Year, this time by East Midlands.
-In 2017 he was honoured by the South Yorkshire Orthopaedic Training Rotation by the creation of an annual award: The ‘Fazal Ali Award for Academic Excellence’.
+Fazal Ali was voted ‘Trainer of the Year’ on six occasions across 2 training rotations.
+As such, he was given a life-time award for training by South Yorkshire in 2014.
+In 2017 he was again honoured by the South Yorkshire Orthopaedic Training Rotation with the creation of an annual award: The ‘Fazal Ali Award for Academic Excellence’.

 Consultant Orthopaedic Knee Surgeon, Leeds Teaching Hospitals NHS Trust